apparentlymart/urbanscars/articles/san-francisco-freeway-revolt/article.rst

 .. figure:: 2ndstparkinglot.jpg

-   This corner parking lot, along with another parking lot out of site under the US-101 deck in the distance, occupy the space previously taken up by the eastbound connection from US-101 to the Embarcadero Freeway.
+   This corner parking lot, along with another parking lot out of sight under the US-101 deck in the distance, occupy the space previously taken up by the eastbound connection from US-101 to the Embarcadero Freeway.

    Photo by Martin Atkins